The Mathematical Basics and the Results of the Theory of physical structures

-The same, generally, may be said about that classification as about that given by Theorem 4.
-In particular, the phenomenological symmetry of four-dimensional geometries is established by the rank of the functional matrix for the twelve components $f(ij),f(ik),f(jk)$ of the metric function $f$ that depend in a special manner on 12 variables, the coordinates of the triple $<ijk>$, which rank equals 8.
+dimensional geometries is established by the rank of the functional matrix for the twelve components $f(ij),f(ik),f(jk)$ of the metric function $f$ that depend in a special manner on 12 variables, the coordinates of the triple $\langle ijk \rangle$, which rank equals 8.
 Some four- component metric functions have an essential physical interpretation.

 Classifying of $s$-metric phenomenologically symmetric geometries of rank three for $s>4$ has not been attempted by anyone, because of the difficulties of sheerly technical nature.
 They are, for the most part, consequence of the method employed, the essence of which is in classifying first the $s$-dimensional Lie groups of the transformations of the space$R^s$, only then followed by the finding of the metric functions as nondegenerate two-point invariants.
-It is possible these difficulties will be overcome if, in classifying groups of transformations, an outright condition be introduced of the existence of nondegenerate two-point invariants for them.
+It is possible these difficulties will be overcome if, in classifying groups of transformations, an outright condition be introduced of the exis- \ tence of nondegenerate two-point invariants for them.